HarrisonHemstreet/TIL-2023/til.md

 5. after rebooting, connect the external monitors hardware to the laptop
 6. if all monitors do not have something displaying on them, then restart these steps until they do
-7. now go to the bookmarked notes in brave browser under 'Study'->Display->
+7. now go to the bookmarked notes in brave browser under Study->Ubuntu/Linux->Display

-# 17 February 2022